-From this point we start from basic.
-In theory all elements wish to be complete of electrons, so by offering extra electrons using a cathode, in theory, neutralises the nuclear waste.
+Theoretically all elements wish to be complete of electrons, and the application of this theory would be practical by means of offering extra electrons using a cathode, thus neutralises the radioactive waste.

 relative to external variables such as air and rain, etc., since according to some experts it is now almost a forest and liveable.

 On this point The Peach Garden Fund invites all to take heed of the oxygen being produced from photosynthesis which contributes to isotope disintergration

 Having considered the facts, oxygen is a real solution to deal radioactive incidents in both short term and long term, and the planting of trees is ever so pertinent.

 As for disposal of spent radioactive material, The Peach Garden Fund presents a method in the form of an electron extraction barrel complete with a depleted uranium rod.